olivier1980/twitterdownload/README.md

 Exported SQL structure is available in `twitter.sql`, just create a MySQL/MariaDB database and import.

-Run `php index.php` from a command prompt.
+Run `php download.php` from a command prompt.
 This will do 2 actions:
 - $twitter->storeLikedTweets();
 - $twitter->enrichTweets();